VideoProc Converter

 The range of QuickTime supports formats is very limited.
 In most cases, it only enables you to compress videos that are in MPEG-2/4 or H.264 codec without a/v out-of-sync or black screen errors.

 Step 1.
 Open up QuickTime on your Mac to enter the main interface.
-Hit File > Import to load the original video to this program.
+Hit File > Import to load the original video to this limited video compressor on Mac.

 Compress Video with QuickTime Player